Liver tumours in children

 The chemotherapy used to treat liver cancer can cause late side effects.
 These may include hearing problems, kidney problems and possibly heart problems.
 There will be a slightly increased risk of your child developing another type of cancer later in life.
 Most children will develop some late effects and need to have some follow-up tests.
 Your child's doctor or nurse will tell you more about any possible late side effects.

 If the cancer comes back after initial treatment, this is known as a recurrence.
 It can come back in the liver or in other parts of the body.
-If the cancer comes back, often (before anything is seen on scans) the levels of alpha-fetoprotein (AFP) in the child's blood will start to rise again and reaches levels of over 100.
+If the cancer comes back, often (before anything is seen on scans) the levels of alpha-fetoprotein (AFP) in the child’s blood will start to rise again.
 Small rises in AFP can occur in the weeks after surgery, as the liver regenerates as much as it can.

 Taking part in a research trial is completely voluntary, and you'll be given plenty of time to decide if it's right for your child.

-It's not possible to address all of the feelings you may have in this section.
-However, the children’s cancers section talks about the emotional impact of caring for a child with cancer and suggests sources of help and support.
+It’s not possible to address in this factsheet all of the feelings you may have.
+However, the CCLG booklet entitled: ‘Children and Young People with Cancer: A Parent’s Guide’, talks about the emotional impact of caring for a child with cancer and suggests sources of help and support.